dentproject/docs.dent.dev/NetworkConfigurations/VLANConfigurationSubCategories/BridgingL2.md

 $ ip link add name ${Bridge Name} type bridge
 ```

-NOTE: Bridges may be configured with VLAN support.
-For more information, visit VLANs (Configuring 802.1q Interfaces)

 ### Connecting Interfaces to a Bridge

 Once you have created a new bridge, connect interfaces to it